Gian Luigi Zampieri

 For several years he has been working on the restoration of the Italian symphonic repertoire of the twentieth century (Fano, Respighi, Pizzetti, Malipiero, Rota, Ghedini, Ferrara).

 Since the mid-80s, Gian Luigi Zampieri has dedicated himself to presenting the work of Astor Piazzolla and is considered by critics as one of the leading experts on the international stage: he has made transcriptions and orchestrations performed around the world (Vladimir Spivakov, Lalo Schifrin, Jorge Calandrelli, Ettore Stratta, etc.).

 He was invited by the Aulis Music Festival in Bolzano to conduct the official concert commemorating the tenth anniversary of the death of the pin artist Arturo Benedetti Michelangeli (2005).

 Gian Luigi Zampieri organized and conducted broadcasts for Vatican Radio, and his concerts are recorded and broadcast by Radio Romania, RAI, Vatican Radio, Spanish TV, Radio Russia, the European Radio Union in Geneva.

 Entered the world of cinema at a very young age, he edited the Italian edition of the film Amadeus by Milos Forman (1985).
 Since 1986 he has been a full professor of orchestral studies at Italian state conservatories.

 Gian Luigi Zampieri is the creator of the site dedicated to his master, conductor and professor Franco Ferrara, on the centenary of his birth.

 In October 2011 he conducted the opening concert of the Bucharest Radio Chamber Orchestra season, presenting in the first absolute audition his own composition "Non nobis Domine, portrait of Jacques de Molay", performed on the occasion of the anniversary of the trial that decided to abolish the Order of the Knights Templar.

 In 2012 he was Artistic Director and Principal Conductor of the Orquestra Sinfônica de Ribeirão Preto and Guest Conductor of the Orquestra Sinfônica do Theatro da Paz a Belém.

-He is currently associate director at the Sinfônica Orquestra de São Carlos.

 The conductor Gian Luigi Zampieri holds the title of Knight of the "Constantinian Order of San Giorgio".
-He is currently the Guest Conductor of the Sao Carlos Philharmonic (Brazil) and the Permanent Conductor of the Oltenia Philharmonic in Craiova (Romania).
+He was the Guest Conductor of the Sao Carlos Philharmonic (Brazil) and the Permanent Conductor of the Oltenia Philharmonic in Craiova (Romania).

+Gian Luigi Zampieri is sentimentally engaged to the romanian soprano Elvira Moisescu.